 On the other hand, if $G$ is of type $B_n$ or $C_n$ over a field of characteristic $2$, \cite[Lemma 4.3]{HartShu} gives that the nilpotency class of $P$ is $2n-2$, so the only option is $n=2$ and hence $G$ is of type $B_2$; however, also in this case one gets to a contradiction because $B_2(2)$ contains a dihedral subgroup of order $8$.

 Suppose now that $G$ is a twisted group of the following types and take first into account the cases in which $G$ is of type ${}^2 A_n$, ${}^2 D_n$ or ${}^2 E_6$.
-By \cite[Lemma 4.7]{HartShu}, the nilpotency class of $P$ is the same of the corresponding maximal $p$-subgroup in the untwisted case, which is, as already said, the height $h(R)$ of the highest root $R$.
-Anyway, again by \cite[Proposition 10.2.5]{Cart} we have that for ${}^2 A_n$, $h(R)$ is equal to $n$, for ${}^2 D_n$, $h(R)$ is equal to $2n-3$ and for ${}^2 E_6$, $h(R)$ is equal to $11$.
-Since by Lemma 4.8 and Lemma 4.9 Lemma 4.10 in \cite{HartShu}, the nilpotency class of a Sylow $p$-subgroup of a group of type ${}^3D_4$, ${}^2 F_4$, or ${}^2G_2$ is $5$, $8$, or $4$, respectively, we obtain that the only types remaining for $G$ are
+By \cite[Lemma 4.7]{HartShu}, the nilpotency class of $P$ is the same as that of the corresponding maximal $p$-subgroup in the untwisted case, which is, as already said, the height $h(R)$ of the highest root $R$.
+Again by \cite[Proposition 10.2.5]{Cart} we have that for ${}^2 A_n$, $h(R)$ is equal to $n$, for ${}^2 D_n$, $h(R)$ is equal to $2n-3$ and for ${}^2 E_6$, $h(R)$ is equal to $11$.
+By \cite[Lemmas 4.8, 4.9 and 4.10]{HartShu}, the nilpotency class of a Sylow $p$-subgroup of a group of type ${}^3D_4$, ${}^2 F_4$, or ${}^2G_2$ is $5$, $8$, or $4$, respectively.
+Thus, the only types remaining for $G$ are

 Now, if $G$ is a group of type ${}^2B_2$ (namely a Suzuki group), then its Sylow $2$-subgroups are well-known to be not Dedekind (see for instance \cite[Theorem 6]{Suz}), so this case is ruled out.

 Let finally $G$ be a group of type ${}^2A_2$, namely a unitary group $PSU(n+1,q)$.
 We already noticed that the nilpotency class of $P$ is $2$, so $p$ must be $2$.
 Take subject to the following conditions: $b+b^q=1$, $t+t^q=s^{q+1}$ and $s+s^q\not \in\{0,1\}$.
 Notice that we can satisfy all these conditions because the trace map $z \in GF(q^2)\mapsto z+z^q\in GF(q)$ is surjective.
 Then it is easy to check that $g$ has period $4$ and that $h$ does not normalize $\langle g\rangle$, so that $P$ is not a Dedekind group.